Controversies about Opus Dei: Corporal mortification

-Mortification ("dying to oneself") has had a long history within the Catholic Church, e.g. fasting on certain days with prayers, etc. Corporal mortification of the type practiced by Opus Dei celibates, however, is a rare practice for modern Catholics.
-Opus Dei points out mortification was practiced by many highly revered individuals such as Mother Teresa, Óscar Romero and Padre Pio.
-Escrivá accused the secularised world of inconsistency in accepting physical pain and sacrifice in other domains (such as athletics, business, and personal beautification), but objecting to such acts when done for a religious purpose.
+Mortification ("dying to oneself") has had a long history within the Catholic Church (e.g. mediaeval religious often fasted on certain days while reciting particular prayers, etc.).
+Corporal mortification, of the type practiced by Opus Dei numeraries, however, is a rare practice for modern Catholics, and the Church itself does not tend to teach, encourage, or even condone such displays.
+Opus Dei points out that mortification of various types has been practiced by certain revered individual Catholics, including Mother Teresa, Óscar Romero and Padre Pio.
+Escrivá accused the secularised world of inconsistency in so far as it accepts physical pain and sacrifice in other domains—such as athletics, business, and for personal beautification—but objects to such acts when done for a religious purpose; he failed to acknowledge the radically different contexts, motivations, and levels of emotional and other manipulation at work, in these varying domains.

 Allegations of aggressive recruiting

 Opponents allege Opus Dei uses cult-like practices in recruitment.
 For instance, Jesuit priest and writer James Martin wrote that Opus Dei puts great emphasis on recruiting, and pointed to Escriva's writings which say "You must kill yourselves for proselytism."
-David Clark, a consultant who specialises in helping people leave cults, claimed in 2006 that Opus Dei used a cult-like recruitment technique called "love bombing", in which potential members are showered with flattery and admiration by members of the organization in order to entice them into joining.
-The mother of a member at Harvard University claimed the group separated her daughter from her family, and in 1991 founded Opus Dei Awareness Network, a group that aims to provide information and critique on the group's practices.
+David Clark, a consultant who specialises in helping people leave cults, stated in 2006 that Opus Dei used a cult-like recruitment technique called "love bombing", in which potential members are showered with flattery and admiration by members of the organization in order to entice them into joining.
+The mother of a member studying at Harvard University stated that the group recruited and then separated her daughter from her family over several years; in 1991, the same mother founded the Opus Dei Awareness Network (ODAN), a group that aims to provide information and support to those harmed by Opus Dei while exposing the group's negative effects and practices.